survivant/quarkus-quickstarts/awt-graphics-rest-quickstart/README.md

 # What the result looks like

-This is an example of what this quick start does to an image:
+This is an example of what this quickstart does to an image:

 ![Alt text](./doc/example.png)